rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### POST '/categories'
 - Requires **Admin** authentication.
 - Creates a new category in the existing category collection.
+- No request arguments are required.
+- Data in the body is required.
-- Returns an object with an object of newly added catogry and a successful message.
+- Returns a newly added category and a success message.
-- No arguments required.

 ##### Exmaple request:
 `POST /categories`